JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 The cycles of space motion can be considered periodic, with all spaces eventually returning to their former positions with respect to nether Paradise.

 > All units of cosmic energy are in primary revolution, are engaged in the execution of their mission, while swinging around the universal orbit.
 The universes of space and their component systems and worlds are all revolving spheres, moving along the endless circuits of the master universe space levels.
-Absolutely nothing is stationary in the entire master universe except the very center of Havona, the eternal Isle of Paradise, the center of gravity. [[UB 12:4.1](/en/The_Urantia_Book/12#p4_1)]
+Absolutely nothing is stationary in the entire master universe except the very center of Havona, the eternal Isle of Paradise, the center of gravity. <a id="a374_456"></a>[[UB 12:4.1](/en/The_Urantia_Book/12#p4_1)]

 If _all_ units of cosmic energy have primary revolution while also swinging around the universal orbit, then all such units of energy have three essential components: 1) something spinning and also orbiting, 2) a nucleus around which something spins and orbits, and 3) space containing the spinning and orbiting motion.
 The space within a moving body is a property of the body and moves with it.
 This implies that the notion of a “single energy unit,” a particle, is not really an individual whole!
 It must already have the three essential components listed above.
 The ultimate units have the same interior nucleus and exterior orbital center.
 In two different motions, they both spin and orbit Paradise.
 Truly, in God, who is Spirit, all things consist and have their being.